retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 default: `<not set>`

 Any characters entered here will prefer a math-mode LaTeX-command counterpart over a math-mode, if a math-mode command is available.
-Only useful when `mapUnicode` is `conservative`.

 ## mapText

 default: `<not set>`

 Any characters entered here will prefer a text-mode LaTeX-command counterpart over a math-mode, if a text-mode command is available.
-Only useful when `mapUnicode` is `conservative`.
-Characters specified in `mapMath` take presedence over characters specified in `mapText`.

 ## parseParticles